 For centuries Indonesia was a colony of the Netherlands, known as the Dutch East Indies.
 It was renamed the Republic of Indonesia when it became independent in 1949.

 Population and ethnicities

 Relatively few people born in Indonesia have settled in New Zealand.
-In 2013 they numbered around 4,900, mostly living in Auckland, and were made up of three main groups:
+Indonesian migrants have come from three main groups:

 - Dutch colonials.
 From the late 1940s there was a big influx of Dutch immigrants after Indonesia became independent.

 - Indonesians from Java and Sumatra.
 Many in this group came as students in the 1960s.
-There was a new wave of arrivals in the 1990s, and in 2013 the population reached 4,137.
-Most were Christian, and around one-third were Muslim.
+Some in this group came as students in the 1960s.
+There was a new wave of arrivals in the 1990s.

 - Chinese Indonesians.
 These were mainly businesspeople who came in the late 1960s and again in the 1990s.

 In 2013, 4,914 New Zealand people had been born in Indonesia, and 4,127 stated that their ethnicity was Indonesian.
 Most lived in Auckland.
 The majority were Christian, and around one-third were Muslim.